 - Name – include a city or venue or other identifier in the title as lots of events with the same name can make finding the right one tricky

-- Dates – from and to, include a start and end time
+- Dates – from and to, include a start and end time.
+Uncheck 'show end date' if the event only takes place on one day.

 - Address – this is for the venue or location of the event; make sure to change the country in the address if touring abroad

-- Tags – these are chosen from a list, so choose the ones that are most relevant to your event for easy searching
+- Tags – these are chosen from a dropdown list.
+Please choose the ones that are most relevant to your event so that it appears in the correct filter categories.

-- Format – choose either 'industry only', 'press', 'private' or 'public'; note that only events that are both 'confirmed' and 'public' can be seen by users who aren't logged in
+- Format – choose either 'industry only', 'press', 'private' or 'public'; note that only events that are both 'confirmed' and 'public' can be seen by users who aren't logged in.
+Format can also be filtered during searches eg. 'press' events can be checked separately from the other formats.

 - Status – choose either 'pencilled' or confirmed'; note that only events that are both 'confirmed' and 'public' can be seen by users who aren't logged in.
-Please also remember to change your event status to 'confirmed' or edit/remove when you're ready
+Please also remember to change your event status to 'confirmed' from 'pencilled' (or edit/remove) when you're ready.

 - Country – the country in address relates only to the venue, and this option tells the website, and event search, where the event takes place